Mr-Aviation/DSAI3202-Winter25-Sec-3/README.md

-# Lab1-Part2
+# Lab3-Part1
 This is Lab1-Part2/ Readme File.
-Welcome to Bakchodi !
+Welcome to Work!

 CHANGE!